owncloud/ocis/docs/apis/http/tus_upload.md

 {{< /tabs >}}

 {{< hint type=warning title="Important Warning" >}}
-`Upload-Length` header should contain the exact byte as upload content.
+The `Upload-Length` header of the request has to contain the exact size of the upload content in byte.
 {{< /hint >}}

 ## Supported Upload-Metadata